‘He did not waste his life:’ Family speaks on 29-year-old man who died trying to rescue children at Reedley Beach

 FRESNO, Calif.
-(KSEE) — The family of Manjit Singh, 29, is speaking out after he died on Wednesday while attempting to rescue children in the Kings River.
+(KGPE) — The family of Manjeet Singh, 29, is speaking out after he died on Wednesday while attempting to rescue children in the Kings River.

-Malkiat Singh was with his brother-in-law, Manjit Singh, on Wednesday at Reedley Beach, when he says they heard a woman scream for help.
+Malkiat Singh was with his brother-in-law, Manjeet Singh, on Wednesday at Reedley Beach, when he says they heard a woman scream for help.

-Singh says they saw children struggling in the water and Manjit jumped into the Kings River, no hesitation.
+Singh says they saw children struggling in the water and Manjeet jumped into the Kings River, no hesitation.

 “My brother throw the Turban and two children, he saved the two children but I told him not go too deeply because too much water inside,” he said.